Milo1885/Tease-AI/README.md

 # Changelog - Patch 54

+Added "Deny" overload to @Edge() Command.
+This simply lets the program know that the user was just denied an orgasm.
+Mostly useful for coordinating with end of tease Task letters

 Added @CustomMode() Command and Mode Class - You can use @CustomMode to set any keyword or phrase to a mode that will move to a GotoLine in the script when used.
 The current types that @CustomMode can use are Goto and Video.
 For example:

      @CustomMode(I'm done, Goto, Finished Task) - This would move the script to the line (Finished Task) if the user types "I'm done" (not case sensitive)